microsoft/triton-shared/README.md

 ## Usage

 This section describes how to build `triton-shared` as a standalone project.
-For integration with existing `triton` compiler, please refer to [here](#INTEGRATIONS.md).
+For integration with existing `triton` compiler, please refer to the [integrations doc](INTEGRATIONS.md).

 This repo now includes `triton` as a submodule and builds as an out-of-tree backend.